wp-plugins/sm-cpt-sidebar-widget-displays/readme.txt

 2. Example of a the widget on a website, after styling with custom CSS.

 == Changelog ==

 Version 1.0.1
+- Testing and update for WordPress 4.2

+Version 1.0.1
 - Attempting to remove empty folders from SVN: try 2